 Consultees may require copies of the above documentation when reporting on your application.
 Failure to provide requested documentation may delay or prejudice the processing of your application.

 Inspections will be carried out and the original copies of the above documentation (where applicable) should be available.
+You should be note that your licence, if granted, will be subject to both mandatory licence conditions and local additional licence conditions.

 An applicant for a short-term let licence does not need to own the premises in question.
 Where an applicant other than the owner of the premises applies, then the application must be accompanied by a letter of consent signed by the owner(s) or a person authorised to act on behalf of the owner(s).